Alaina B. Teplitz: United States Ambassador to Nepal

 On March 26, 2015, President Barack Obama announced that Teplitz would serve as the United States Ambassador to Nepal.
 On August 5, 2015, she was confirmed in the United States Senate by voice vote.
 She presented her credentials on October 7, 2015.

 United States Ambassador to Sri Lanka and the Maldives

 On May 25, 2018, President Donald Trump announced Teplitz to serve as the United States Ambassador to Sri Lanka and the Maldives.
 On September 6, 2018, she was confirmed in the Senate by voice vote.
 She was sworn into office on October 22, 2018.
 She presented her credentials in Sri Lanka on November 1, 2018 and in the Maldives on November 18, 2018.

 Assistant Secretary of State for Administration

 On December 3, 2021, President Joe Biden announced Teplitz to serve as the Assistant Secretary of State for Administration.
 She was sworn in on December 6, 2021.
+On January 15, 2025, President-elect Trump requested Teplitz's resignation.